HChandeepa/Reddit-posts-on-the-Israel-Palestine-War-War/README.md

-# 🧠 Natural Language Processing Coursework - Reddit Israel-Gaza Analysis
+# 🧠 Natural Language Processing - Reddit Israel-Gaza Analysis

 This repository contains the complete solution for the **PUSL3189 - Natural Language Processing** coursework.
 The project involves applying core NLP techniques on a dataset scraped from Reddit using the PRAW (Python Reddit API Wrapper), focusing on discussions around the **Israel-Gaza conflict**.